liumingmusic/vue-example/README.md

 # iView-project

-This project is build for Vue.js 2 + vue-router + webpack2 + iView 2, just install and run.
+This project is build for Vue.js 2 + vue-router + vue-resource + webpack2 + iView 2, just install and run.

 ## Install
 ```bush